Ryin

 “You wanted this to blow up.
 You’re jealous of me and Zoie.
 You’ve always been jealous of her!”

-Her nails dug into his forearm, desperate for release.
+Her nails dug into his forearm, desperate to make him let go.

 Her knees slammed against the ground.
-Her left wrist twisted on impact, a crack echoing in her ears as pain shot up her arm.
+Her left wrist twisted beneath her, a crack echoing in her ears as pain shot up her arm.
 She screamed—but it came out broken and thin.

 Then came the kick.

-His foot rammed into her stomach—once, twice—until she folded into herself, gasping for air, the taste of bile rising in her throat.
+His foot rammed into her stomach once, then again, until she folded in on herself, gasping for air, the taste of bile rising in her throat.

 “You think you can fucking ruin me?” he barked.

-He yanked her by the hair, dragging her across the gravel like a ragdoll.
-Her shoes scuffed.
-Her hip scraped.
+He yanked her by the hair, dragging her across the gravel.
+Her shoes scraped.
+Her hip burned against the ground.
 She couldn’t even fight—her limbs wouldn’t move fast enough.

 “Tony—please—” she sobbed.
 “Please—stop—”

 He grabbed her face, fingers digging into her cheeks so hard her jaw popped.
-Then he shoved her backward, the jerking motion causing her to bite her tongue.
+Then he shoved her backward.
+The sudden motion forced her teeth down onto her tongue.
 Warm blood filled her mouth.
 She coughed once.

 He rolled down his sleeves.